-The cost of game dev is largely determined by the type of an application you intend to build:
+The cost of mobile game development is largely determined by the type of an application you intend to build:

 - Casual.
-A simple solitary game that fits any genre and doesn’t require particular skills to play.
+A casual game is a simple solitary game that doesn’t require particular skills to play.
 A user can pick it up at any time and doesn’t have to save the score at the end of a session.
 According to James Portnow, the founder of Zero Games, the common features of casual mobile apps include repetitiveness and an endless gameplay.
 Some of the most popular casual game subgenres include puzzles, hidden object games, adventure, trivia, cards, arcade and strategy.
 Thus, the majority of top-grossing freemium games like Candy Crush Saga and Clash of Clans are casual.
 They usually incorporate 2D graphics — i.e., playing fields, animated controls and artifacts — and a basic soundtrack.
 Additional features including extra lives, levels and character upgrades are often available to paid users only.
 A relatively simple Match 3 title like Candy Crush costs $90-110 thousand to make.
 Clash of Clans, a multiplayer game that artfully blends the elements of trivial, strategy and Tower Defense games, has a well-thought-out story and built-in social engagement mechanisms, costs approximately $400 thousand to develop.
 Another example comes from Rovio Entertainment, a Finnish game development studio that reportedly invested $140 thousand to launch Angry Birds – a project that eventually brought over $ 200 million in revenues in 2012 and has been trending ever since.
-In most cases, casual apps’ commercial success is driven by clever marketing and easy distribution;
+In most cases, casual apps’ commercial success is driven by clever marketing.

 - Social.
-Such games are simultaneously played by multiple users on social networks like Facebook.
-They are similar to browser games, accessing limited amount of user data through oAuth protocols and mobile networks like OpenFeint.
-In terms of infrastructure, a social app incorporates payment tools and stats display mechanisms (to encourage users play & spend more).
-These apps are usually built with social networks’ development kits (like Facebook SDK), although post-development Facebook API’s integration is also possible.
-A social game application like Farmville costs $100-300 thousand;
+Such games are simultaneously played by multiple users on social networking websites like Facebook.
+They are similar to browser games which access limited user data via oAuth protocols and platforms like OpenFeint.
+In terms of infrastructure, a social app incorporates payment tools and stats display mechanisms to foster a competitive spirit and encourage user spending.
+Such games are usually built with social network development kits (like Facebook SDK), although post-development Facebook API’s integration is also possible.
+A social game application like Farmville costs $100-300 thousand.

-- Vendor.
-Choosing the right developer is the most important business decision you have to make.
+- Mobile game development company.
+Choosing the right vendor is probably the most important business decision you have to make.
 The stages of game production include marketing research, prototyping, coding, UX/UI design, editing and, finally, testing; each of these tasks should be carried out by a game development professional with the relevant expertise.
-The US/EU bids for dev services can be estimated at $60-100 thousand a month (or $ 60-150 per man-hour).
-Thus, an indie shooter like Tower of Guns (3D engine, high-quality images) that took over 3800 man-hours to develop may cost $230-570 thousand.
-In order to cut dev expenses, many companies outsource game development to Eastern Europe.
+The US/EU bids for mobile development services can be estimated at $60-100 thousand a month (or $ 60-150 per man-hour).
+Thus, an indie shooter like Tower of Guns that took over 3800 man-hours to develop may cost $230-570 thousand.
+In order to reduce development expenses, many appreneurs outsource game development to Eastern Europe.
 Countries like Belarus, Poland and Ukraine offer high-profile specialists with great expertise in coding and visual design.
-Their prices range from $25 to $50 per man-hour, while the quality of app development meets the high US/EU standards.
-If you consider outsourcing game dev, it is better to hire a dedicated team and choose the “time-and-material” pricing model.
-Since most game app projects are subject to changes, the TM approach will allow you to pay only for the actual hours spent on the task;
+Their hourly rates range from $25 to $50, while the quality of app development meets the high US/EU standards.
+If you consider outsourcing game development, we recommend that you hire a dedicated team and opt for the Time & Material pricing model: the scope of your project is bound to evolve, and the T&M approach will allow you to pay only for the actual hours spent on the tasks.

 - Design.
 The notion doesn’t refer to visuals alone.
-Mobile game design, as well as development, is a multilayer process which requires assistance of such specialists as game artist, lever editor, UX and UI designers.
+Mobile game design, as well as development, is a multilayer process which requires assistance of such specialists as a game artist, lever editor, UX and UI designers.
 A game artist sketches ideas and characters, draws scenery and applies textures.
 A lever editor creates architecture for various segments of an application, including objects and landscapes, and maintains the desired level of complexity.
-UX and UI designers improve the general feel and layout of a game, respectively.
-If your app contains two-dimensional images and doesn’t switch levels, you can do without level editing and 3D-modelling (these specialists charge $50-150 per man-hour).
-However, you cannot save on UX, UI and visuals.
-Every dollar invested in user experience brings $ 100 in return;
+UX and UI professionals improve the general feel and layout of a game, respectively.
+If your app contains two-dimensional images and doesn’t switch levels, you can do without level editing and 3D-modelling (these specialists charge $50-150 per hour).
+However, you cannot save on UX, UI and game graphics: every dollar invested in user experience brings $ 100 in return.